Harry DeWolf-class offshore patrol vessel

 The lead ship of the class was announced as Harry DeWolf in September 2014, and four additional ships were named in 2015.
-Construction of the ships Harry DeWolf and Margaret Brooke started in September 2015 and September 2016 at Halifax Shipyards, respectively.
+Construction of the ships Harry DeWolf and Margaret Brooke started at the Halifax Shipyards in September 2015 and September 2016, respectively.
 Harry DeWolf and Margaret Brooke were originally planned to be delivered in 2019 and 2020 respectively.
 Harry DeWolf was officially launched on 15 September 2018.
 Margaret Brooke was launched on 10 November 2019.
 Max Bernays began construction in December 2017 and William Hall was also planned to begin in 2017, although construction was delayed to early 2019.
-Max Bernays was launched in October 2021, and was expected to be followed by William Hall in 2022.
+Max Bernays was launched in October 2021, and was followed by William Hall in 2022.
 Frédérick Rolette was scheduled to begin construction in 2019, with construction on Robert Hampton Gray expected to begin in 2021.
 They were originally planned to be completed by 2022 and 2023, respectively.
 However, in 2020 it was confirmed that ships five and six (Frédérick Rolette and Robert Hampton Gray) would not begin construction until 2021 and 2022 respectively.

 On 22 May 2019, an official announcement was made to begin the process of building two vessels for the Canadian Coast Guard, bringing the total number of ships in the class to eight.